 Long-term grade

 The long-term grade is a precautionary guide to general water quality, assessing whether a site is excellent, good, fair or poor for swimming during the recreational bathing season.
-Updated annually, it is calculated from bacteria data (E. coli for freshwater or enterococci for coastal waters).
+Updated annually, it is calculated from faecal indicator bacteria data (E. coli for freshwater or enterococci for coastal waters).
 This overall grade is risk-based and may not reflect conditions on a particular day.

 The long-term grade aligns with the Microbiological Assessment Category (MAC) in the Microbiological Water Quality Guidelines for Marine and Freshwater Recreational Areas for coastal sites, and the attribute bands (table 22) in the National Policy Statement for Freshwater Management (2020) for freshwater sites.